 18F-DCFPyL demonstrated similar detection rates to reported 68Ga-PSMA-11 in the literature, and significantly outperformed CI for biochemical recurrence of prostate cancer in our population.
-Moreover, our data seems to indicate higher local recurrence rates in patients treated with radiation therapy than with radical prostatectomy, something that may have been only discovered with the superior sensitivity of PSMA PET.
-This performance increment hints at a great potential to improve patients' outcomes with a high rate of change in management.
+Moreover, our data seems to indicate higher local recurrence rates in patients treated with RT than with RP, something that may have been only discovered with the superior sensitivity of PSMA PET.
+This performance increment hints at a great potential to improve patients' outcomes, with a high rate of change in management.
 The easier patient scheduling with fluorine-18 and greater availability are key advantages to broaden the use of PSMA PET as an inevitable step in prostate cancer care.
-Large, rigorous randomized controlled trials are needed to see if this superior diagnostic performance and high rate of change in management will translate into an overall survival advantage for patients.
+Large, rigorous, randomized, controlled trials are needed to see if this superior diagnostic performance and high rate of change in management will translate into an OS advantage for patients.